Using Pay Down Goals

 This is a common scenario.
 If you don’t carry a balance and pay the card off each month, we recommend excluding that account from your pay down goals.

-• On web, click the three dots next to the account in the Pay Down view and select Exclude account.
+To exclude an account, click the three dots next to the account in the Pay Down view and select Exclude account.

 Excluding the account removes it from your payoff projections and debt-free date calculations, while still keeping the account connected elsewhere in Monarch.

 Was this article helpful?
-2 out of 4 found this helpful
+7 out of 21 found this helpful